bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Thursday, the 14-day percent change in average new deaths was:
+As of Friday, the 14-day percent change in average new deaths was:

 - -31% in Illinois
-- -18% in the United States
+- -10% in the United States
 - 16% worldwide

 <picture>